-- Living together in an intimate and committed relationship. - Not married to each other. - Not in a civil partnership (this procedure, which only applied to same-sex couples, is no longer available).
+- Living together in an intimate and committed relationship. - Not married to each other.

 If you are a 'qualified cohabitant' and your relationship ends, either through separation or death, you may be able to apply to the court for rights under the 'redress scheme'.
 You do not have to be a qualified cohabitant to seek maintenance for a child (see page 8).